How can I join the Queen Mary Alumni Network?

 I applied for an Alumni Extra Card some years ago and the package then included the email forwarding service.
 I didn't set my forwarding service up at the time, can I do this now?

 No. As mentioned above, it is closed to new registrations.
-The current benefits of the Alumni Extra Card are described here.
+Find out about the current benefits of the Alumni Extra Card.

 Can I change the personal email account where emails are being forwarded to?